MechanicalRock/mechanicalrock.github.io/_posts/2019-12-27-codebuild-reports.md

 As can be seen from the above image, there's some indication around pass rates, how long the tests took to run, as well as a test stat for each of the tests that ran in the execution around time to run the spec etc (not pictured).
-In the case above, there are 3,221 tests that were executed in about 4 and a half minutes of which 8 were skipped meaning an overall 99.75% pass rate.
+In the case above, there are 3,221 tests that were executed in about four and a half minutes of which 8 were skipped meaning an overall 99.75% pass rate.

 {:refdef: style="text-align: center;"}
 <img src="/img/blog/codebuild-reports/report-trends.png">